 \subsection{Local Analysis}

-Local analysis includes query expansion techniques that select expansion terms from documents collection retrieved in response to the user's initial (unmodified) query.
-The working belief is that document retrieved in response to the user's initial query are relevant, hence, terms present in these documents should also be relevant to the initial query.
-Using local analysis, there are two ways to expand user's original query: (1) Relevance feedback and (2) Pseudo-relevance feedback.
-These two ways are discussed next.
+Local analysis includes QE techniques that select expansion terms from the collection of documents retrieved in response to the user's initial (unmodified) query.
+The working belief is that the documents retrieved in response to the user's initial query are relevant, hence, terms present in these documents should also be relevant to the initial query.
+Using local analysis, there are two ways to expand the user's original query: (1) Relevance feedback and (2) Pseudo-relevance feedback.
+These are discussed next.